Stop Fighting With IDEs.

 What Makes It Special

-- Zero Setup, Infinite Possibilities: Write Swift or Python code and hit run.
-No Xcode projects, no configuration files needed.
+- Zero Setup, Infinite Possibilities: Write your code and hit run.
+No Xcode projects, no configuration files, no waiting around.

 - Swift on Linux From Your Mac: Run and test Swift code for Linux platforms directly from macOS.
 Everything is handled automatically - just write your code and run it.